isomerpages/moe-cedargirlssec/_admissions/Year 1 Registration Exercise for 2023 cohort.md

 **(A) e-Registration** **– Compulsory for all posted students (including students posted via DSA)**

-Students do not need to report to school physically on e-Registration day**.** You are required to complete the **online registration on 21 Dec to 22 Dec latest by 4:00 pm.**
+Students do not need to report to school physically on e-Registration day.
+You are required to complete the **online registration on 21 Dec to 22 Dec latest by 4:00 pm.**

 Please complete all the fields.